-Any person responsible for violating any provision of this chapter is guilty of an infraction or a misdemeanor at the discretion of the City Attorney and/or the District Attorney.
-Upon conviction, the person shall be punished as prescribed in
+Any person responsible for violating any provision of this chapter is guilty of an infraction or a misdemeanor at the discretion of the City Attorney and/or district attorney.
+Upon conviction, the person shall be punished as prescribed in Chapter 1.12.

-Chapter 1.12.